COMM – Communication Studies

 COMM 250 Evaluating Contemporary Media (4)

-Prerequisite: Second-year standing or instructor’s permission.
+Prerequisite: CIV-110, and 28 credits or sophomore standing.
 Investigates how contemporary screen media construct, reflect, and naturalize identities in the U.S. and other national contexts.
 In addition, the course introduces students to the contexts of production, text, and audiences, and invites them to actively respond to the identities constructed through screen media.
-(GPC)
+(GPC, CTN)

 COMM 262 Interpersonal Communication (4)